apike/allenpike.com/projects/index.markdown

 	* work on the webOS App Store, of all things
 	* a bespoke iOS app for ordering bespoke suits.

-* **Meetups**: I started the [Vancouver Javascript Developers](http://www.vanjs.com) group, and the [Vancouver Xcoders iOS meetup](https://www.meetup.com/Vancouver-Xcoders/).

-* **Systems**: Growing Steamclock effectively required developing and iterating a lot of systems, docs, and approaches.
-These included processes for hiring and onboarding, people management, compensation, finance, branding, project and product management, internal comms, and marketing.

-* **Not being at a computer**: I play guitar, play ice hockey, write music, and otherwise dabble in the world away from computers.
-There is nothing to link here, which is for the best.

-**Talks and Podcast Appearances**

-I love teaching and discussing tech and other topics. <a href="/speaking/">Sometimes, people record it.</a>

-**Older Steamclock-era Projects** (2010-2017)

 * **[Quests](http://www.steamclock.com/quests/)**, a Mac menubar app to see your assigned issues and pull requests.

-* **[Up Up Down Down](http://upup.fm/)**: A podcast about the craft of video games.

 * **[Party Monster](http://www.steamclock.com/partymonster/)**: A queueing DJ app for parties and road trips.
 We made a [funky video](/2012/making-a-funky-app-video/) for it as well.